codefresh-io/docs.codefresh.io/_docs/single-sign-on/team-sync.md

 This is the general workflow for automated team-sync in Codefresh:

 1. Your IdP adds users to groups, or grants permissions to access the SSO integration.
-1. If available for the IdP (SSO) provider in Codefresh, you can either automatically sync via the UI, or manually via the CLI.
-1. Depending on the provider, user accounts are either automatically created or on responding to the email invitations.
+1. You set up the SSO provider in Codefresh, and select one or both options for automated team-sync:
+    * If only the **Auto-sync** option is selected, the user account is created.
+On first-time sign-in, the user will need to enter additional information such as First Name, Last Name, Country.
-    * If the **Activate user** option is available for the provider, the user account is automatically created and activated.
-Invitations are not sent or needed.
+    * If the **Activate user** option is also selected (when available), the user account is both automatically created and activated.
+On first-time sign-in, the user is automatically authenticated without having to enter additional information in the Welcome page.
-    * Otherwise, users are sent email invitations.
-      The Users & Teams page display the Pending status for such users.
-      Users can log in using the link in the email or use the Corporate SSO option in the login page.

 ### Manual team-sync via CLI

-Manually synchronize users and teams provisioned in your IdP through the Codefresh CLI with the `synchronize teams` command.
+Manually synchronize users and teams provisioned in your SSO provider account, on-demand, through the Codefresh CLI with the [`synchronize teams`](https://codefresh-io.github.io/cli/teams/synchronize-teams/){:target="\_blank"} command.

 >**NOTE**:
  >Make sure that there are no [domain restrictions on the email address](#manual-team-sync-and-email-domain-restrictions).